Architecture of Berlin: Hackescher Markt

 The area around Hackescher Markt is a fashion and cultural base with clothing outlets, clubs, bars and galleries.
 It includes the Hackesche Höfe, a collection of buildings around courtyards which was rebuilt around 1996.
 Oranienburger Straße and the nearby New Synagogue were centers of Jewish culture before 1933.
 Although the New Synagogue is still an anchor for Jewish history and culture, Oranienburger straße and its surrounding area are better known for shopping and nightlife.

+Nikolaiviertel

+The Nikolaiviertel (Nikolai Quarter) in Berlin's Mitte district is the oldest residential area in the capital.
+Almost completely destroyed during the Second World War, it was rebuilt between 1980 and 1987 on behalf of the East Berlin magistrate to mark the city's 750th anniversary.
+Around the reconstructed Nikolaikirche, a building ensemble of fictitiously arranged town houses in traditional construction and concrete buildings with curtain wall facades was created on an almost original ground plan.

 Straße des 17.
 Juni

 The Straße des 17.
 Juni, connecting the Brandenburg Gate and Ernst-Reuter-Platz, serves as a central east–west axis.
 Its name commemorates the uprisings in East Berlin of 17 June 1953.
 About halfway from the Brandenburg Gate is the Großer Stern, a circular traffic island on which the Siegessäule (Victory Column) is situated.
 This monument, built to commemorate Prussia's victories, was relocated in 1938–1939 from its previous position in front of the Reichstag.